 Prenuptial agreements (also known as premarital agreements) can sometimes be considered unromantic but can be extremely important to protect your assets in the event of the breakdown of your relationship.
-Likewise, a postnuptial agreement to protect assets acquired during the course of a marriage.
+Likewise, a postnuptial agreement to protect assets acquired during the course of a marriage or civil partnership.
 Our experienced solicitors can guide you through the process.

 At the beginning of, or during, your relationship discussions concerning what would happen should matters break down may be difficult to discuss.
 However, giving thought to such issues at the outset is both a sensible and pragmatic way of protecting yourself for the future, particularly where there may be an imbalance of assets now or anticipated in the future, or you have monies you would wish to ring-fence from a previous relationship.